RedisLabs/redislabs-docs/content/modules/redisjson/_index.md

 For example, -1 is the last element in the array, -2 the penultimate, and so on.'

-## A note about JSON key names and path compatibility
+## JSON key names and path compatibility

 By definition, a JSON key can be any valid JSON String.
 Paths, on the other hand, are traditionally based on JavaScript's (and in Java in